 - Driving range basic vehicle controls—This is when you put your permit to use!
 After your CDL instructor demonstrates each move, you will learn how to:

 - Perform left and right turns

 - Practice the parallel parking

-- Street training—After you’ve mastered the driving range, it’s time to roll out to the nearby local streets and highways to solidify your newly gained skills.
-In this stage you will be able to apply everything you’ve learned about operating your vehicle in traffic, maintaining your distance, paying attention to the signs, and checking your mirrors.
+- Street training—Once you’ve mastered the driving range, it’s time to roll out to the nearby streets and highways to solidify your newly gained skills.
+In this stage, you will be able to apply everything you’ve learned about operating your vehicle in traffic, maintaining your distance, paying attention to the signs, and checking your mirrors.
 Be careful, and watch out for those low bridges!

 Well, not quite yet.
 You’ll still have to pass your final CDL test to get your official license.
-Your road test will take approximately 2 hours and will include two parts:
+Your road test will take approximately two hours and will include two parts: